-Two Syrian men had previously crossed the border from Romania to Hungary and then traveled to Budapest.
+The respondents are two Syrian men who reported that they had previously crossed the border from Romania to Hungary and then traveled to Budapest.

 On 31/12/2021 they boarded a 11:40 train from Budapest train station, heading for Bratislava, Slovakia.

 The train was stopped at the town of Vác.
-5 Hungarian police officers entered the train, including 1 Arabic translator.
-2 Police officers were wearing a navy uniform and 3 officers were wearing a light blue uniform, all with police insignia.
+The respondents reported that five people they believed were Hungarian officers entered the train, including one Arabic translator.
+According to the respondents, two of the officers were wearing a navy uniform and three officers were wearing a light blue uniform, all with police insignia.

-The 2 Syrian men clearly expressed their intent to request asylum.
-They were told “no asylum, you must return”
+The respondents explained that they clearly expressed their intent to request asylum.
+They were told “no asylum, you must return”.

-The 2 Syrian men were put into a police van, which already contained 4 Moroccan men and 1 Palestinian man who had already been taken off the same train.
+The two respondents then described that they were put into a police van, which already contained four Moroccan men and one Palestinian man who had already been taken off the same train.

-All 7 men were taken to Vác police station.
-All their personal items were taken but all were returned, with the exception of a passport taken from one of the Syrian men.
+According to the respondents, the seven men were taken to Vác police station.
+All their personal items were taken but all were returned, with the exception of a passport taken from one of the respondents.
 This was never returned.

-They were not questioned in a formal interview.
+They report that they were not questioned in a formal interview.
 They were made to write their name on a piece of paper, and each person individually had their picture taken, showing their face and them holding this paper.

-They were kept for roughly 12 hours before being returned to Serbia.
-Both men interviewed complained that their requests for food and water were denied.
+They were kept for approximately 12 hours before being returned to Serbia.
+Both of the respondents explained that their requests for food and water were denied.